wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/06-block-supports-and-styles.md

 ## Conclusion

 When you're developing your blocks, it's useful to think about what appearance elements you want users to be able to edit, vs what should always apply to the block.
 Then you can either add the relevant support or hard code any specific styles into the relevant style file.

+For more information on Block Supports, check out the detailed [Supports](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-supports/) page, in the Block Editor Handbook.